• Skip to main content

 pouring the cocktail

-How to Make the St. Germain Elderflower Cocktail
+How to Make this Gin and Elderflower Cocktail

-To be honest, I have tried for the past year to recreate the St. Germain Elderflower recipe.
-My version never tasted quite as good as the one at the restaurant, so I was super excited when I found out the actual ingredient list.
+Over the years, I tried many times to recreate the St. Germain Elderflower cocktail.
+My version never tasted quite as good as the one from Shaw’s Crab House.
+I was super excited when I found out the actual ingredient list.

-When you make this cocktail, be sure to use Hendrick’s Gin.
-I tried other brands, but they did not do this drink justice.
-Hendrick’s Gin is made with rose petals and cucumber which creates a fresh taste that pairs well with the St. Germain.
+When you make this elderflower cocktail, be sure to use St. Germain liqueur and Hendrick’s Gin.
+Other brands do not do this drink justice.
+Hendrick’s Gin is made with rose petals and cucumber, which creates a fresh taste that pairs well with St. Germain.
 I promise this drink does not taste like flowers, and the lemon and lime cut the sweetness just enough for the perfect balance.

 If you have not had the opportunity to enjoy a cocktail made with St. Germain liqueur, you should definitely put it on your list to try.